Panagiotis Kavvadias: Excavations at Epidaurus (1881–1928)

-The excavation of Epidaurus has been described as a "landmark", both for its nature as the first state-led excavation in Greece outside Athens and for the finds uncovered there.
-Reinach called the excavations one of Kavvadias' "two immortal daughters", the other being his work on the Acropolis of Athens.
+The excavation of Epidaurus has been described as a "landmark", both for its place in the institutional history of Greek archaeology and for the finds uncovered there.
+Reinach called the excavations one of Kavvadias's "two immortal daughters", the other being his work on the Acropolis of Athens.
 Kavvadias was more ambivalent about his work there: when showing a fellow archaeologist, Stratis Paraskeviadis, around the site, he pointed to the theatre and said "there I sacrificed and destroyed".
 Vasileios Petrakos, a historian of Greek archaeology, has suggested that he may have been alluding to the clearing of an expansive forest which had originally covered the ruins.